JakubValtar/basisu_rs/README.md

 Here I'm writing a log of what I did, problems I encountered, and what I learned.
 Have anything to say or discuss?
 I'd be happy to hear from you, please send me a DM or @ me on Twitter [@JakubValtar](https://twitter.com/jakubvaltar).

+### 30-08-2020

+I moved BC7, ASTC and ETC code to separate modules and did some minor refactoring.
+I removed an intermediate struct in UASTC to RGBA transcoding and reduced memory usage of ETC1S to RGBA transcoding.

 ### 29-08-2020

 I added UASTC to ETC2 transcoding.
 Since ETC2 is a superset of ETC1, this only meant adding an alpha block after each ETC1 RGB block.
 The transcoding procedure is not mentioned in the spec, so I had to look into the reference transcoder source code.
 Otherwise everything went smoothly.